 Older individuals usually suffer from heel spurs and pain sometimes intensifies with age.
 One of the main condition's spurs are related to is plantar fasciitis.

 The pain associated with spurs is often because of weight placed on the feet.
 When someone is walking, their entire weight is concentrated on the feet.
 Bone spurs then have the tendency to affect other bones and tissues around the foot.
 As the pain continues, the feet will become tender and sensitive over time.

 There are many ways to treat heel spurs.
 If one is suffering from heel spurs in conjunction with pain, there are several methods for healing.
 Medication, surgery, and herbal care are some options.

-If you have any questions feel free to contact our offices located in Las Vegas and Henderson, NV.
+If you have any questions feel free to contact one of our offices located in Sahara Ave and Springs Rd in Las Vegas, and Henderson, NV.
 We offer the latest in diagnostic and treatment technology to meet your needs.